WinSQL » Knowledge base

 Professional to WinSQL Lite on the older machine.

-- That's it.
-Exit WinSQL on your older machine and start it up on the newer one.
+- Exit WinSQL on your older machine and start it up on the newer one.

 Creating DSNs on the newer machine